TakWolf-Deprecated/Java-MorseCoder/README.md

 ```
 Copyright 2015 TakWolf

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License |
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at